felixlu/awesome-stars/topics.md

 ## ai-agents

+- [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
+Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs direct
 - [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future ses
 - [jackwener/opencli](https://github.com/jackwener/opencli) - Make Any Website & Tool Your CLI.
 A universal CLI Hub and AI-native runtime.
 Transform any website, Electron app, or local binary into a standardized command-line interface.
 Built for AI Agents to dis
 - [hosenur/portal](https://github.com/hosenur/portal) - Mobile first batteries included web ui for sst/opencode.
 Git integration, in browser terminal, isolated workspaces.